Amy Kavanagh

 Amy Kavanagh is a British disability rights activist and advocate.
 Kavanagh is registered as blind, and was born with a complex visual impairment called ocular albinism, which has led to her vision loss.
-In 2017 she became more prominent as a disability campaigner, after she began writing online about her experiences navigating the world as a blind Londoner alongside her guide dog, Ava.
-Kavanagh also drove a social media campaign (known as #JustAskDontGrab) to encourage people to ask for consent before offering assistance.
+In 2017 she became known as a disability campaigner, after she began writing online about her experiences navigating the world as a blind Londoner alongside her guide dog, Ava.
+Kavanagh started a social media campaign, #JustAskDontGrab, to encourage people to ask for consent before offering assistance.
 Kavanagh was a finalist in the Royal National Institute for the Blind See Differently Awards 2019, and her campaign was awarded the Campaign of the Year at the Transport for All Awards 2020.

 Education and career

 Kavanagh graduated in 2017 with a PhD from King's College London, after achieving a first class degree at the University of Leeds in 2010.
-Her academic specialism was on the civil service in India in Bengal in the late nineteenth century.
-As Policy and Public Affairs Advisor for Sense she championed the rights of people living with complex disabilities, including those who are deafblind, at a local and national levels.
+As policy and public affairs advisor for Sense, The National Deafblind and Rubella Association, she championed the rights of people living with complex disabilities, including those who are deafblind, at a local and national levels.
 Other experience includes roles at CLIC Sargent, fundraiser campaign Listen, and universities.
 Kavanagh currently works as a freelance disability consultant and an advocate for inclusion.